mydumper/mydumper_docs/configure.rst

 * columns_on_insert: The columns in the INSERT statemnt will be replace by the content of this parameter;
 * object_to_export: It receives a comma delimited list with this options: SCHEMA, DATA, TRIGGER, ALL and NONE.
 ALL is equal to SCHEMA,DATA,TRIGGER;
 * partition_regex: It defines a regular expression to filter the partitions to export.
+* rows: It replaces the value of :option:`--rows <mydumper --rows>` or its default value.

 For example: